LeeWhite187/OGA.SharedKernel/README.md

 Once I get a chance to circle back, and work through a more agnostic logging interface, I will update (removing the specific logger tie).

 You're welcome to swap out and compile whatever logger you'd like, of course.\
-If you have the need or feel inclined, send me feedback or a pull, so I know it helps someone else, to make time and generalize the logging layer.
+If you have the need or feel inclined, send me feedback or a pull, so I know it helps someone, to make time and generalize the logging layer.